cshuptrine/nyckle-website-new/_posts/2022-11-21-multi-class-classification-vs-multi-label-classification-key-differences-how-to-choose.md

 date: 2022-11-21
 author: oscar
 stage: false
-seo_title: Multi-Class vs. Multi-Label Classification
 summary: One of the first steps before creating a new classification function is to decide whether to use multi-class classification or multi-label classification.
 In this article, we’ll cover the differences between the two types of classification and help you choose which approach makes the most sense for your problem.
-seo_description: Learn about the differences between multi-class classification and multi-label classification.
+description: Learn about the differences between multi-class classification and multi-label classification.
 Which should you use?
 Let’s explore.
-og_image: /blog/images/nyckel-flowchart-v4-medium-background.png
+image: /blog/images/nyckel-flowchart-v4-medium-background-hero.webp
-og_image_alt: Multi-class classification vs. multi-label classification
+image_alt: Multi-class classification vs. multi-label classification
 ---

 One of the first steps before creating a new classification function is to decide whether to use multi-class classification or multi-label classification.
 In this article, we’ll cover the differences between the two types of classification and help you choose which approach makes the most sense for your problem.